 Siobhan, travel in India for women can be very challenging.

 Check out this article on our safety hub: http://safety.worldnomads.com/India/74219/Womens-travel-in-India-Its-a-mans-world

 If you do catch a train, make sure you go first class and get a seat in the "womens carriage".
 These carriages are usually patrolled by guards (except weekends).
 Don't sit in an empty carriage (even a womens carriage),find other women to sit near.

 Phil at the Safety Hub almost 5 years ago

 Yes, it is.
 But like Phil said, you are better off traveling in a women's carriage.
 I have taken the trains in India on a number of occasions without any hassle, but a friend of mine "lost" his camera near the border in Uttar Pradesh.
-Just keep your stuff close, and travel with a friend, if possible. over 4 years agoAnswered by Vivs via WorldNomads.com
+Just keep your stuff close, and travel with a friend, if possible. almost 5 years agoAnswered by Vivs via WorldNomads.com

 There is no train in Kathmandu over 4 years agoAnswered by Nepali via WorldNomads.com